Xi Jinping’s Climate Pledges Are Deeply Suspect.

 The climate promises of all governments including the Xi Jinping regime need to be verified, and tied to detailed openly available plans, so progress can be monitored.
 Issues of human welfare, rights and dignity are not competitors with the climate or the environment.
 Rather both are victims of exclusion.
 The unethical ruthless use of force can be used to provisionally hide the consequences of this exclusion.
 A regime that is allowed to ignore human rights is also enabled to use force to steal the resources its elites need from a degraded environment.

 XiJinping’s only real interest in climate change, that is threatening the whole world, is as a tool to get the Climate and China hawks fighting each other in Western democracries, climate change is another bargaining chip, another geostrategic weapon, Xi Jinping is taking the climate hostage.
-Pledges are made, some impressive renewable projects built, but Co2 emmissions keep rising as a step rate.
+Pledges are made, some impressive renewable projects built, but Co2 emmissions keep rising as a steep rate.

 China’s carbon dioxide emissions, still rising steeply: